Frequently Asked Questions

 It is certainly possible to look up emergency dispatch agency data for U.S. locations and save their phone numbers.
 However, even on many agencies' websites, it is not clear which number to call to report an emergency from outside that jurisdiction.
 DistantEmergency has analyzed publicly available information about these agencies from multiple sources and is continually conducting outreach to these agencies to keep the database accurate.
 If an agency's information is changed in the database, the DistantEmergency app instantly updates a saved contact's data in the app when the app is subsequently opened.
 The DistantEmergency app also has the added benefit of creating a contacts list and displaying the victim’s full saved address as the call is being made.

-After the first contact is created, DistantEmergency requires a subscription (currently $4.99/year) to create additional contacts, which is what allows the full number to be displayed and saved.
+After the first contact is created in the app, DistantEmergency requires a subscription to create additional contacts, which is what allows the full number to be displayed and saved.
 This measure is also intended to deter misuse of the data.

 When in doubt, dial 911.
 If you believe the emergency is in your same local 911 agency's coverage area, dial 911.
-For all other situations, calling for a saved contact from DistantEmergency will likely get help to the victim sooner.
+For all other situations, calling a number provided by DistantEmergency will likely get help to the victim much sooner.
 Even for close contacts in your local area, it is still recommended to create contacts in the app for them in case you yourself are out of the area when one is experiencing an emergency.
 When in doubt, dial 911.

-Outside of the DistantEmergency app, dialing 911 is the most effective way to send help to a distant emergency.
+Other than using DistantEmergency data, dialing 911 is the most effective way to send help to a distant emergency.
 However, this is what DistantEmergency seeks to improve upon.
-Dialing 911 connects the caller to their local 911 operator.
-For a distant emergency, the caller must explain the emergency and provide the operator the distant address.
-The operator must then open the proper geolocation tool, enter the distant address, determine the appropriate agency and how to contact them.
+Dialing 911 connects the caller to their local 911 dispatcher.
+For a distant emergency, the caller must explain the emergency and provide the dispatcher the distant address.
+The dispatcher must then open the proper geolocation tool (which might just be Google Maps), enter the distant address, determine the appropriate agency and how to contact them.
 The same location information would again need to be communicated to the distant dispatcher.
 DistantEmergency allows a user to avoid the time spent with their local dispatcher and go right to the dispatcher closest to the actual emergency.
 This is precious time in an emergency.

 No. This is intentional.
 DistantEmergency is only as accurate as the saved location data.
 The app is designed so the user must manually enter contacts’ addresses on an individual basis.
 This is to ensure those addresses are current.
 Users must manually update any contact’s address if they move and it is recommended to confirm all contacts’ addresses are still accurate on at least an annual basis.